SatDump/SatDump.Docs/pipelines.rst

    -  ``autocrop_wedges``: This will automatically crop the image to only include telemetry wedges considered valid.
 May discard a lot on bad images!
 Default: False
+   -  ``max_crop_stddev``: If autocropping, the amount of noise to allow at the top/bottom of the image.
+Lower values = more cropping.
+Default:
+      3500.
+Useful range is about 400 - 10,000
    - ``save_wav``: Saves the wav file.
 Default: False

 Meteor M